wordofwarning/wordofwarning.org/current/2016-spring/macaskill/index.md

 In *STUD*, Eilidh MacAskill dons her chaps and asks if size really does matter.
 As she explores her own female masculinity with some help from Dr Freud himself alongside a patriarchal DIY expert, a macho cowboy and the famous talking horse Mister Ed, Eilidh ponders if she has Penis Envy or of it's all a load of bollocks.

-A stripped back show for anyone who likes their psychoanalysis heteronormative and their cowboys in the buff.
+An entertaining yet complex attack on gender binaries and masculinity from the point of view of a queer female; a stripped-back solo show for anyone who likes their psychoanalysis heteronormative and their cowboys in the buff.

 ####Who is she?
 COPY PLS